JumboCode/django-postgres-tutorial/Readme.md

     * eg. `heroku run ls` (It's the same ls command we all know and love)

 4. Migrate the database! `heroku run python manage.py migrate`
-5. Load your sample data, `heroku run loaddata data.json`
+5. Load your sample data, `heroku run loaddata data.json`.

+#### Hit the Production API

+Make sure you've everything correctly by hiting the proudction route `/` and making sure a list of sleds gets returned.